 Yet, from the beginning, Dominic was clear that he wanted an Order of scholarly priests, firm and resolved in their work and purpose, first, against the Cathars, but, seeing their value, the Church soon used the Dominicans as agents against all heresies, and as preachers and teachers of the full, unbounded clarity of orthodoxy.
 It is a war, but a joyful one, whose mission is not to destroy the enemy, but lead him to paradise.

-Dominic taught the goodness of good the things of this world by sacrificing many of them to God, going barefoot, never using a bed, abstaining from meat, an ascetical life and strict chastity, but always praising the Almighty for all He had given, as his spiritual son, Thomas Aquinas, born four years after the death of the founder, would do even more clearly and systematically.
+Dominic taught the goodness of good the things of this world, and he attested to this goodness, ironically, by giving them up for God, going barefoot, never using a bed, abstaining from meat, an ascetical life, combined with strict chastity and purity, but always praising the Almighty for all He had given, as his spiritual son, Thomas Aquinas, born four years after the death of the founder, would do even more clearly and systematically, and his writings – not least the synthesis of his quasi-miraculous Summa – stand as a testament to what Dominic began.

 So pray to Dominic and Thomas today for a return to that clarity of vision, the truth of all creation in all its depth and wonder.